 Depending on the circumstances, Jones Act lawsuits can help pay for past and future wages, medical expenses, and pain and suffering.
 Additionally, you may be able to obtain vocational and occupational rehabilitation.

 The Longshore and Harbor Workers’ Compensation Act is another federal law that helps injured maritime workers.
 Workers may be able to obtain workers’ compensation benefits if they may have a case under the Longshore and Harbor Workers’ Compensation Act.
-Workers’ compensation benefits under the Longshore and Harbor Workers’ Compensation Act are generally more favorable than benefits provided under state laws.
+Furthermore, workers’ compensation benefits under the Longshore and Harbor Workers’ Compensation Act are generally more favorable than benefits provided under state laws.

 Maritime work may sometimes involve being in close proximity to harmful substances.
 This is especially true for offshore rig workers.
 Exposure to gas, industrial solvents and diesel fumes and other carcinogens can significantly increase the risk of cancer or other debilitating health issues.
 Common cancers from exposure are leukemia and lung cancer.